 The use of medical grade oxygen with oxygen tanks and oxygen concentrators has also been found to treat IPF effectively.
 Experts agree that it's helpful with preventing breathlessness in people who can't get enough oxygen into the bloodstream.

 IPF is now the leading indication for lung transplants in the US, but only 13% of those with the disease are found to be candidates.
-This is because other health problems alongside IPF would cause issues with such an extensive kind of surgery.
+This is because other health problems alongside IPF would cause issues with such a great kind of surgery.